Date and Venue

 National Engineering Research and Development Centre, Colombo

 Addresses Delivered during the Inaugural Session

-Adviser, Ministry of Science and Technology, Government of Pakistan
+Minister of Science & Technology, Government of Sri Lanka

 Details of the Technical Sessions

 NIS Practices in Member Countries